 Though not quite as rich with wildlife as mountain ranges in Asia and the Americas, the Pyrenees do boast some weird endemic animals.
 These include the shrew-like Pyrenean desman, the salamander-like Pyrenean euprocte, and the Pyrenean brown bear, which is slowly making a comeback after reintroduction.

-recommended by Bret Love & Mary Gabbett from the Green Global Travel
+Recommended by Bret Love & Mary Gabbett from the Green Global Travel

-recommended by Justine from Latitude 41
+Recommended by Justine from Latitude 41

 Santa Clotilde Gardens

-People visit Costa Brava for the beaches but when you need an escape the Santa Clotilde Gardens in Lloret De Mar are a welcome oasis from the heat.
-Designed in the Renaissance style and named after his first wife, the gardens are evergreen rather than botanic which means they can be enjoyed at any time of the year.
+People visit Costa Brava for the beaches, but when you need an escape, the Santa Clotilde Gardens in Lloret De Mar are a welcome oasis from the heat.
+Designed in the Renaissance style and named after his first wife, the gardens are evergreen rather than botanic, which means they can be enjoyed at any time of the year.
 The gardens can be found on the cliffs above the sea, so there are many beautiful views of the coast as you walk around and also access to a beach that can only be reached through the gardens.

-Around Santa Clotilde you’ll find sculptured gardens, water features, and unique statues like the mermaids that gaze down towards the sea below.
+Around Santa Clotilde, you’ll find sculptured gardens, water features, and unique statues like the mermaids that gaze down towards the sea below.
 Take some time out from your beach break in the Costa Brava to immerse yourself in the peaceful gardens that were once only available to the family but are not open for everyone to enjoy.

 Penedés Wine Region

 Since my girlfriend has been living in Barcelona for over two years now, I have been traveling back and forth to the capital of Catalonia.
-I absolutely love Barcelona and the great tapas restaurants but whenever we have the chance, we try to leave the city over the weekend.
+I absolutely love Barcelona and the great tapas restaurants, but whenever we have the chance, we try to leave the city over the weekend.
 From all the short trips we took from Barcelona, the Penedés wine region was my favorite place.
 The wine region is located just a short 1-hour drive northeast of the city limits.
 Several smaller and larger wineries are welcoming visitors to their premises and offer tours of the wine cellars and the wineries.

-recommended by Mike from 197 Travelstamps
+Recommended by Mike from 197 Travelstamps

 Colonia Güell is a UNESCO heritage colony town, a working example of Antoni Gaudí’s architecture and Catalan Modernism design.
 Eusebio Güell was a Catalonian industrialist who first met Gaudí at the Paris World Fair in 1878.
-He became Gaudí’s patron and in return for financial support, Gaudí created buildings and designs for him, including Park Güell, Palacio Güell and the crypt at the Church of Colonia Güell.
-All three are UNESCO World Heritage listed sites but Colonia Güell, on the outskirts of Barcelona is arguably the most fascinating.
+He became Gaudí’s patron, and in return for financial support, Gaudí created buildings and designs for him, including Park Güell, Palacio Güell, and the crypt at the Church of Colonia Güell.
+All three are UNESCO World Heritage-listed sites, but Colonia Güell, on the outskirts of Barcelona, is arguably the most fascinating.

-Modelled on the British industrial towns of the great industrialists, colony towns provided a complete living environment for employees and their families.
+Modeled on the British industrial towns of the great industrialists, colony towns provided a complete living environment for employees and their families.
 Eusebio Güell moved his textile factory to one of his properties in Santa Coloma, on the outskirts of Barcelona, in 1890.
 He set about creating a complete town and social infrastructure to provide for his employees and their families.

-recommended by Fiona from London-Unattached
+Recommended by Fiona from London-Unattached

-Lleida is a beautiful and ancient city in Catalonia region and has more to offer in the way of history and culture than I had expected.
+Lleida is a beautiful and ancient city in the Catalonia region and has more to offer in the way of history and culture than I had expected.
 It was a bright sunny day when I reached Lleida by train.
 After checking into my hotel, I started exploring the city on foot.

-Lleida is a small town so it can be covered on foot.
+Lleida is a small town, so it can be covered on foot.
 Strolling on perhaps the longest shopping street in Europe, you can see many inviting shops of international brands and little cafes on both sides.
 The old town is surrounded by some of Lleida’s most striking and symbolic buildings.
-The River Segre flows parallel to it which can also be seen from the castle of Suda.
+The River Segre flows parallel to it, which can also be seen from the castle of Suda.